vensko/pint/README.md

 Here comes is a twist.
 In fact, you deal with app identifiers only during their download and/or installation.
 After that, all commands refer to actual subdirectories in *apps*, e.g.:
 D:\Pint\apps\\**firefox**
 D:\Pint\apps\\**foobar2000**
-To keep things simple, you may use only the *install* command.
+To keep things simple, you may use *install* only.
 This way, database identifiers and subdirectories will always be the same.
-But if you prefer storing your browser in *apps\Mozilla Firefox* instead of *apps\firefox*, this can be done with the *installto* command:
+But if you prefer storing your browser in *apps\Mozilla Firefox* instead of *apps\firefox*, this can be done with *installto*:
 ```
 pint installto firefox "Mozilla Firefox"
 ```